 Anna Petrova is a Postdoctoral Research Assistant at the University of Reading.
 She received a Master’s degree in clinical psychology and neuroscience from Moscow State University (Russia), and a PhD in psychological science from the University of Padua (Italy) in collaboration with Rice University (Houston, USA).
 She also received a diploma in classical piano from the Moscow college of improvised music.
 She worked as a postdoctoral fellow at the University of Hong Kong, went on to do a research project at the Institute of Neuroscience and Psychology of University of Glasgow supported by a Glasgow/HKU fellowship, and then worked at the Institute for Cognitive Neuroscience, HSE, Moscow.
 Her primary research interests are psycholinguistics, embodied cognition, and the cognitive and neural architecture of bilingualism and multilingualism.
 She is currently working on the ‘CAASD’ project, investigating neural processing of music and language in autism.

 Anamarija Veic is a PhD student at the University of Reading.
 She obtained a BSc in Psychology from Catholic University of Croatia and an MSc in Developmental Disorders from Lancaster University.
-She is currently in her 4th year of the PhD program working on the ‘CAASD’ project under Dr. Fang Liu’s supervision where her research focuses on music and language processing in English speakers with and without ASD.
+She is currently in her 4th year of the PhD program working on the ‘CAASD’ project under Dr. Fang Liu’s supervision where her research focuses on music and language processing in autism among English speakers.